clydebarrow/esphome-docs-hugo/content/components/display/waveshare_epaper.md

 {{< img src="waveshare_epaper_7color_acep-full.jpg" alt="Image" caption="Waveshare E-Paper 7.3 Inch ACeP 7-Color E-Paper Display." width="75.0%" class="center" >}}

-The communication ESPHome has chosen to use for this integration is 4-wire [SPI]({{< ref "components/spi#spi" >}}), as it's the most stable and high-speed.
+The communication ESPHome has chosen to use for this integration is 4-wire :ref:`SPI <spi>`, as it's the most stable and high-speed.
 So you need to make sure your board is set to the 4-wire SPI mode and have an `spi:` section in your configuration.

 | **E-Paper Pin** | **ESP Pin** | **ESPHome Option** |  |